 The Lord Jesus came to deliver you from every sinful habit, temperamental weakness or negative emotion.
 Therefore, God cannot put on you any temperamental weakness as a cross to bear in order to follow the Lord Jesus.

-Lastly, the cross is not the consequence of your past wrong decisions and actions:
+Lastly, the cross is not the consequences of your past wrong decisions and actions:

 The Lord Jesus Christ bore in His body on the cross our sins and all the penalties or consequences of our sins (1 Pet.
 2:24).

-Therefore, God will not give or call any born-again believer to take up daily the penalty, consequence or fruit of his sins as his own cross in order to follow the Lord Jesus.
+Therefore, God does not command or expect any born-again believer to take up daily the penalty, consequence or fruit of his sins as his own cross in order to follow the Lord Jesus.

-The Scripture clearly teaches that God is not imputing our sins to us now, for Christ bore all our sins in His own body on the cross.
+The Scripture clearly teaches that God is not imputing our sins to us now, for Christ bore all our sins and the penalties of our sins in His own body on the cross.

 Therefore, if you sin, you will not only need to repent and receive by faith God’s mercy and forgiveness, you will also need to resist the devil and recover the grounds you have given the devil through your sins.

-This is why the Scripture admonishes: “Therefore submit to God.
+This is why Paul admonishes, “Therefore submit to God.
 Resist the devil and he will flee from you.”
 (Jam.
 4:7 NKJV).